Italy PM Monti says he will resign when budget passed

 The media magnate has ample resources to back his bid - the country's biggest television network, its biggest magazine publisher and a family-owned newspaper.

-Echoing comments by the leader of the 5-Star Movement, Beppe Grillo, Berlusconi criticised the single currency earlier this year and has slammed Germany's influence on European policy.
+Echoing comments by the leader of the 5-Star Movement, Beppe Grillo, Berlusconi criticized the single currency earlier this year and has slammed Germany's influence on European policy.

 In his blog, Grillo said Berlusconi is running for office because he knows the average Italian "is literally terrified about the prospects of five more years of Monti-like rule".